 Why We Love East Atlanta

 It’s no secret that East Atlanta, the charming neighborhood just south of I-20, is home to funky shops and amazing food.
-Its residents, pretty much the epitome of cool, frequent the area’s epicenter of East Atlanta Village.
+Its residents, pretty much the epitome of cool, frequent the area’s epicenter at East Atlanta Village.
 Despite the area’s cool factor, kids are totally welcome.
 Check out these reasons to visit for kid friendly fun.

 A beautiful 12+ acre green space, which includes a playground, walking trails, tennis courts, basketball courts and a community garden, sits in the urban area.
 It is also home to the East Atlanta Kids Club, which runs the recreation center in Brownwood Park.